isabella232/BlazorReportDefinition/README.md

     }
 ```

-Use the new property in razor markup:
+Use the new property in Razor markup:

 ```razor
 <XReport>